GYNECOMASTIA (ENLARGED MALE BREASTS)

 What is the treatment of gynecomastia?

 Definitive treatment of gynecomastia is with surgery.
 There is a limited role of medications in the management of this condition.
-A course of Tamoxifen is sometimes advised in individuals with painful gynecomastia.

 Can exercise lead to a resolution of gynecomastia?